sahilbhatia/github-quest/README.md

 Need postgres connection.

+Environment variables are required to run server refer .env.sample file for respective environment variables.

-1. For running development server give environment variables of development database and select NODE_ENV as development.
+1. For running development server give environment variables of development database and select NODE_ENV=development.

-2. For running production server give environment variables of production database and select NODE_ENV as production.
+2. For running production server give environment variables of production database and select NODE_ENV=production.

 # Running the server:

 1. run command npm install ("it will install the required dependencies necessary for running the server").

+2. run command npx sequelize db:create ("this command create database with the name given in .env file").
-2. run command npx sequelize db:migrate ("this command will migrate all the").
+3. run command npx sequelize db:migrate ("this command will migrate all the database").

-3. insert all the users in users table along with their name, email and github_handle.
+4. run command npx sequelize db:seed:all ("this command is for seeding roles into database").

-4. for starting server run command npm run dev or yarn dev.
+5. for starting server run command npm run dev or yarn dev.

+6. insert all the users in users table by calling API "http://localhost:3000/api/insertUsers" ("this API will activate a cron job for fetching users from intranet and insert them into database").

-5. for starting cron job call API "http://localhost:3000/api/insertPublicRepos" (" API id /api/insertPublicRepos").
+7. for starting cron job call API "http://localhost:3000/api/insertPublicRepos" ("this API will activate cron job for fetching repos from github with corresponding users and store them into database").

-6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+8. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.